manu31shukla/Js-refresher/README.md

 # Js-refresher
-Brush up on JavaScript with this repository!
-Explore exercises, code snippets, and mini projects to reinforce fundamental concepts.
+Brushing up on JavaScript with this repository!
+Exploring exercises, code snippets, and mini projects to reinforce fundamental concepts.
 Perfect for beginners and those revisiting the basics.
+Using Github codespace , learning container config etc